immanuel-joseph/covidTracker/README.md

 5. Google chart's 3D Piechart is used to visualize the data for confirmed, recovered, deceased and active cases.

+P.S added a video demo to the repo.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.